 Council approached central government for financial assistance in meeting the cost overruns.
-In response, Crown Irrigation Investment Ltd (CIIL) will provide additional lending at a zero interest rate to Council of \$18 million over 20 years.
+In response, Crown Irrigation Investment Ltd (CIIL) has provided additional lending at a zero interest rate to Council of

+\$18 million over 20 years.
 This lending was specifically to assist Council to meet the Covid-19 and other pre-Covid-19 project cost escalations or project acceleration costs.
 This will help to mitigate rate increases.

-Under the funding model for the project, the increase in project costs is allocated to different beneficiary groups in line with the original project funding.
-This means an additional \$16.8 million to the urban water users and environmental and public good beneficiaries.
+Under the funding model for the project, the increase in project costs (from \$104.5 million in 2018) is allocated to different beneficiary groups in line with the original project funding.
+This means an additional \$27.8 million to the urban water users and environmental and public good beneficiaries.
 The rating mechanisms used to fund the water supply capacity and the environmental/public good component of the Dam will not change.
 However, the amounts collected under these mechanisms will increase as a result of the increased costs.

-This proposal relates to funding Council's share of the affiliated irrigators extractive use capital costs of the project.
-Allocation of the Dam operating costs are not impacted by this proposed change to the 2018 Revenue and Financing Policy.
+This proposal relates to funding Council's share of the irrigators extractive use capital costs of the project totalling \$25.2 million.
+Allocation of the Dam operating costs is not impacted by this proposed change to the 2018 Revenue and Financing Policy.